 In children, cancer can occur anywhere in the body, including the blood and lymph node system, brain and spinal cord, kidneys, and other organs and tissues.
 Cancer starts when healthy cells mutate and grow out of control.
 These cells then form a mass called a tumour which can be benign or cancerous.
 A cancerous tumour is malignant which means it can grow and spread to other parts of the body.
 A benign tumour can grow but will not spread to the other parts of the body.

-The causes of childhood cancer are not known, and the risk factor associated with childhood cancer are not well understood.
-This is because the group of cancer is very rare and there are so many types of childhood cancer.
-However, some factors can increase the risk of childhood cancer such as:
+Childhood cancer causes are not known, and the risk factor associated with child cancer is not well understood.
+This is because the group of cancer is very rare and there are so many types of it.

 - Medical conditions such as Down syndrome